 Cocaine addiction can manifest in complicated ways that challenge you to your core.
 At Illinois Recovery Center, we understand that every person, every condition, and every story is different.
 That’s why we take a personalized approach to treatment, tackling the root causes that directly impact someone and the factors that influence their decision-making.

 Sobriety requires consistent support from everyone involved, so.
 Contact us at Illinois Recovery Center today to learn more.
-Our staff will answer all your questions and provide essential information for your next steps.
+Our staff will answer all your questions about detox and treatment programs and provide essential information for your next steps.

 FAQ